 Should I make a separate asset account for petty cash?

-In order to trace out all the bills pinned under petty cash, it is important to create a separate petty cash ledger account.
+In order to trace out all the bills pinned under petty cash, it is important to create a separate petty cash ledger account under current assets.
 This allows separation of cash and petty cash accounts to make these funds easier to track and to replenish petty cash.

 How do I keep our petty cash from disappearing?

-Generally a petty cash custodian is assigned by an organization who is responsible for withdrawing, safekeeping, disbursing and replenishing the petty cash.
-A safe is usually provided for cash security with the access only being given to the custodian.
+Generally a petty cash custodian or cashier is assigned by an organization who is responsible for withdrawing, safekeeping, disbursing and replenishing the petty cash box or cash drawer.
+A safe is usually provided for cash security with access only being given to the custodian to minimize theft.

 When do we replenish our petty cash?

-After the petty cash system is set up and smaller office expenses are being paid through petty cash, the cash levels will gradually start dropping.
-A time may come when there is no cash and the company needs to pay a bill urgently.
+After the petty cash system is set up and small expenses are being paid through petty cash, the petty cash balance will gradually start dropping.
+A time may come when there is a cash shortage or no cash and the company needs to pay a bill urgently.
 To avoid this situation, a minimum cash level is set and cash is replenished at that level.

-For example, a business has a petty cash fund of $15,000 with minimum cash level set to $1,000 and after paying for smaller bills the petty cash custodian is left with $995.
-He/she at that point will make a cash reimbursement request of $14,005 to reset the cash level at $15,000.
+For example, a business has a petty cash fund of $15,000 with a minimum cash level set to $1,000 and after paying for smaller bills the petty cash custodian is left with $995.
+He or she at that point will make a cash reimbursement request of $14,005 to reset the cash level at $15,000.

 How do we monitor petty cash for irregularities?

-In the cash reimbursement example above, the cash replenishment request will be accompanied by all the paid bills to be vouched by the person in charge of authorizing cash disbursement.
-This creates a control system and allows monitoring of cash expense to find any irregularities.
+In the cash reimbursement example above, the cash replenishment request will be accompanied by a petty cash voucher by the person in charge of authorizing cash disbursement.
+This creates a control system and allows monitoring of small expenditures to find any irregularities.

 How does a petty cash imprest system work?